katzgrau/chip/README.md

 ## About

 Written in Perl.
 Inspired by my work at Yahoo!.
+First presented at [Hack and Tell](http://hackandtell.org/) in NYC.

+Special thanks to Andrew Gwozdziewycz (co-organizer of H & T) for the contribution of cowsay.

 ## License